TablePress/TablePress/readme.txt

 After installing the plugin, you can create and manage tables on the "TablePress" screen in the WordPress Dashboard.

-To show one of your tables in a post or on a page, embed the Shortcode `[table id=<the-ID> /]` into a "Shortcode" block at the desired place in the block editor.
-Each table has a unique ID that needs to be adjusted in that Shortcode.
+To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.

 After that, you might want to change the styling of the table.
 You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
 Some examples for common styling changes can be found on the [TablePress FAQ page](https://tablepress.org/faq/).
 You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by enabling the corresponding checkboxes on a table's "Edit" screen.